 Invitation to participate for parents/guardians of children 15 years and under and for young people age 16 and 17 years old

-We are inviting people of any age who have been admitted to hospital with (or suspected to have) COVID-19 to consent to join this research study comparing possible treatments.
+We are inviting people of any age who have been admitted to hospital with COVID-19 and/or influenza pneumonia, and also children and young people with (or suspected to have) a condition called PIMS-TS (Paediatric Multisystem Inflammatory Syndrome temporally associated with SARS-CoV-2), to consent to join this research study comparing possible treatments.
 This form gives information about the study including the aims, risks and benefits of taking part.

 Please note: Some of the treatments described below may not be available at your hospital or suitable for you or your child (or you/your child may have received them already).
 Your doctor will be able to explain which treatments would be considered for you as part of this trial.